lovelysystems/lovely-editor/src/components/editor-codemirror/README.md

 NOTE: This implementation of the CodeMirror-Editor is just a showcase and not a full implementation with all features and customisation possibilities.
 We only implemented a simple version with a couple of basic features.
-It only supports the features included in the example down below.
+It only supports the features included in the example shown below.

 ## Data Structure